goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 ... or passing arguments to methods, e.g.::

-  "python: context.objectValues(['Folder'])"
+  "python: view.gettValues('test')"

 *TAL* Attributes
 ----------------

 *Page Templates* are example pages or snippets.  *TAL* statements define how to convert them dynamically.
 Depending on the used *TAL* attribute they substitute example content or attributes by dynamic values, or remove or repeat example elements depending on dynamic values.

 Inserting Text
 ~~~~~~~~~~~~~~